-- The rounded front visor was 4.1 cm wide. „Jäger zu Pferd“ and staff ordnance wore a 4,7 cm wide squared front visor.
-(Officers: 4.0 cm; Generals: squared front visor with 3.8 cm width).
-A 0.7 cm wide metal fascia rail ran along the lower edge (officers: 0.6 cm).
+- The rounded front visor was 4.1 cm wide in the middle (officers: 4.0 cm; generals: squared front visor with 3.8 cm width).
+A 0.7 cm wide metal visor trim ran along the lower edge (officers: 0.6 cm).

-- The rear visor with slightly rounded corners was 4.5 cm wide, for „Jäger zu Pferd“ and staff ordnance the rear visor was 5.1 cm wide (Officers: 4.3 cm).
+- The rear visor with slightly rounded corners was 4.5 cm wide (officers: 4.3 cm).

 - The fittings were made of aluminum bronze or nickel silver.
-The star was made of tombac or nickel silver.
+The star was made of tomback or nickel silver.

-- The smooth screw-on spike and the spikebase were together 8.7 cm high, with ball: 8.0 cm (officers: 9.5 cm, with ball: 7.0 cm; generals: fluted spike).
-The spikebase was 7.6 cm in diameter and 2.5 cm high.
-Inside the helmet, under the spikebase, a black metal disk 9.5 cm in diameter was prescribed to reinforce the helmet.
-For „Jäger zu Pferd“ and staff ordnance, the spike with spikebase was: 11.3 cm high.
+- The smooth spike and spikebase were together 8.7 cm high, with ball: 8.0 cm (officers: 9.5 cm, with ball: 7.0 cm; generals: 6-times fluted spike).
+The spikebase was 7.6 cm in diameter, 2.5 cm high and had 5 ventilation holes in the neck.
+Inside the helmet, below the spikebase, a black metal disk 9.5 cm in diameter was prescribed to reinforce the helmet.

-- Like its Prussian counterpart, the curved metal rear spine of the enlisted men's helmets was fitted with a ventilation slider in the upper third.
-Field artillery wore a rear spine without a venting device.
+- Like its Prussian counterpart, the curved rear spine of the enlisted men's helmets was equipped with a ventilation slider in the upper third.
+The field artillery wore a rear spine without a venting device.

-- The chinstrap from the M/91 was adopted unchanged (officers retained the chinscales), but a small "V"-shaped cutout was now prescribed at the hole of the still 4.7 cm cockade, which fitted over the small arrow of the M91 button.
+- A small "V"-shaped cutout was now prescribed for the still 4.7 cm iron sheet cockade, which fit over the small arrow of the M91 rosette.
 The diameter of the officer's cockade was now 5.5 cm.
-However, Saxon cockades in Prussian shape with the serrated edge were sometimes used.
+However, Saxon cockades in the Prussian shape with the serrated edge were sometimes worn.